lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 This is the final project that forms part of the CodeFirstGirls Data & SQL course presented as a group project.
 This repository contains the SQL project for analysing data from an Instagram-like social media platform.
 The project involves creating a relational database, writing SQL queries, and implementing advanced features such as stored procedures, triggers and views.

 ## Project name: Instragram Metrics
-The purpose of this project is to help a marketing manager understand the product marketing effort of a new product (Pistachio Smoothie) through analysis of an Instagram-like social media platform using SQL.
+The purpose of this project is to help a marketing manager understand the product marketing effort of a new flavour  (Pistachio Orange Smoothie) through analysis of an Instagram-like social media platform using SQL.
 The data will allow the marketing manager to understand user engagements, sentiment and hastag analysis, reach and impressions and user behaviour.

 ## Table of Contents
 - [Database Schema](#database-schema)